pipriles/maki/README.md

 - [ ] Implement ability detect a selector shared in multiple elements
 - [ ] Highlight elements being selected by query
 - [ ] Show sample of data extracted below selector parameters
-- [ ] Make commands required to run and allow a command to run isolated
+- [ ] Allow commands to be skipped